4RE5group/virtualArch/README.md

 - [ ] Add other periferals like sound card and mouse
 - [ ] Make the js code a whole package
 - [ ] Create a simple game on this architecture
+- [ ] Handle if user does not have javascript allowed

 Asm Language improvements
 - [x] Add DEFINE for preprocessing data